oghb/haxball-client/FAQ.md

 ## About its features

 - #### How can I play with unlimited FPS?
-  Type `fps unlock` in the command bar, press Enter, and restart the app.
+  In the header, go to Settings and you'll find the option.
+Then restart the app.

 - #### After I join a room, the header of the app disappears.
 How do I get it back?
-  When you leave the room, press CTRL + R (on Windows/Linux) or CMD + R (on Mac) to refresh the page.
-If you want to keep it visible at all times, enter the Add-on Settings and uncheck "Hide NavBar by default".
+  The header automatically hides when you join a room and re-appears when you leave it.
+If you want to manually show/hide it, you can press the `h` key.

 - #### When I press the button to show my Favorite rooms, the room list appears empty.
 Why?
   You either haven't set any favorite rooms or need to scroll up the room list.